 Do You Really Need an Alaskan King When You Have a Wyoming King?

-The Wyoming King is The First Step in Oversized Beds
+The Wyoming King Is the Smallest of Oversized Beds

 - The square shape offers extra room without overwhelming the space.

-- Fits well in master bedrooms with dimensions of at least 12 x 12 feet.
+- It fits well in master bedrooms with dimensions of at least 12 x 12 feet.

 The Alaskan King is the Final Reasonable Step in XL Mattresses